Quote: "[yoruda] lives in a different world than some boy with horns!" -The Queen

 If this shockwave touches organic matter, it will instantly turn to stone.
 This same event has a side effect of erasing Shadow Creatures upon contact.

 The limits of the shockwave's range are unknown.
-When enacted in an area exposed to the outside world, the wave can be seen extending far past the player and out towards the mainland, with no sign of halting.
+When enacted in an area exposed to the outside air, the wave can sometimes be seen extending far past the player and out towards the mainland, with no sign of halting.

 The Shadows seem unnaturally forced to follow the will of The Queen.
 This idea is reinforced both by the behavior of the Shadows and the specific language of the NTSC Manual.